-You can download additional publications supporting your product from the Brocade website at www.brocade.com.

-- Adapter documentation is available on the Downloads and Documentation for Brocade Adapterspage.
-Select your platform and scroll down to the documentation section. - For all other products, select the Brocade product to open the individual product page, click the Brocade product name or image to open the individual product page.
+You can download additional publications supporting your product at www.brocade.com.
+Select the Brocade Products tab to locate your product, then click the Brocade product name or image to open the individual product page.
 The user manuals are available in the resources module at the bottom of the page under the Documentation category.